Programming and procedural support to the Senate and the legislative process.

 James Warmenhoven, Director

-Production of the Notice Paper, the Journals of the Senate, the Dynamic Red and the Senate Daily Summary
+Production of the Notice Paper and Journals of the Senate

 Much of the work of the Table Office involves direct contact with senators and their staff, as well as other clients.
 This presents an ongoing opportunity to receive and respond to feedback about the services provided by the office.
-This feedback has been consistently positive with fewer problems concerning technology reported this year.
+Responses to a survey indicated high levels of satisfaction with the services provided by the Table Office.
+In addition, ad hoc feedback was almost invariably positive.

 Programming and procedural support

-The office facilitated the legislative work of the parliament by processing all bills considered in the Senate, preparing legislative documents, preparing third reading and assent prints of bills passed, and processing assent messages.
+The office facilitated the legislative work of the Parliament by processing all bills considered in the Senate, preparing legislative documents including third reading and assent prints of bills passed, and processing assent messages.

 Questions on notice, notices of motion and petitions

-In 2015–16, the office processed and published 588 notices of motion.
-These signal senators' intention to move particular motions on specified days.
-The office also processed 30 petitions, from 128,950 signatories, which senators had lodged for presentation to the Senate.
+In 2019–20, the office processed all notices of motions received for inclusion in the Notice Paper – 878 for this reporting period compared to 657 in the previous period.
+These notices signal senators’ intentions to move particular motions on specified days.
+The office also processed 12 petitions (with 45,747 signatories) which senators had lodged for presentation to the Senate (compared to eight petitions with 132,917 signatures in 2018–19).

-The office received and processed 4,757 documents for presentation to the Senate during 2015–16, recorded their details in the Journals of the Senate and the Index to the Papers Presented to Parliament and archived them.
+The office received and processed all of the 4,576 documents provided for tabling in the Senate in this reporting period, recorded their details in the Journals and Index to the Papers Presented to Parliament, and archived them.
+This figure is comparable to the 4,126 documents tabled in the previous period.
+The documents presented to the Senate in 2019–20 added approximately 18 metres of boxed documents to the archive.
 Figure 8 shows the number of documents tabled in the Senate in recent years.

-Documents from ministers, the Auditor-General and committees may be presented when the Senate is not sitting, although not after the Senate's dissolution.
-The office administers this procedure, which is a useful avenue for the timely publication of material of interest to, or required by, the Parliament.
-In 2015–16, 547 documents (or approximately 12 per cent of all documents tabled in the Senate) were presented using this procedure.
+Documents from the President, ministers, the Auditor-General and committees may also be presented when the Senate is not sitting.
+The office administers this procedure, which facilitates the timely publication of material of interest to, or required by, the Parliament.
+In 2019–20, a total of 506 documents (or approximately 11 per cent of all documents tabled in the Senate) were presented using this procedure.
+This compares with 752 documents (or 18 per cent of all documents tabled) during the previous year.

 Support for committees

-In 2016–17, the Table Office will continue to serve as a secretariat to the Senate.
+In 2020–21, the Table Office will continue to serve as the secretariat to the Senate, and to certain committees.